nvaccess/nvda/readme.md

 	* Don't use `3.7.6` it causes an error while building, see #10696.
 * Microsoft Visual Studio 2019 Community, Version 16.3 or later:
 	* Download from https://visualstudio.microsoft.com/vs/
+	*When installing Visual Studio, you can import the config:
+	*When you show the `nvda\extras\.vsconfig` file in the source folder of NVDA to Visual Studio Installer by following the steps of:
+		*1. Visual Studio Installer
+		*2. More
+		*3. Import configuration
+		*4. browse
+		*Visual Studio Installer automatically checks components.
 	* When installing Visual Studio, you need to enable the following:
 		* On the Workloads tab
 			* in the Windows group: